 One of the tenets of Tabata training is this: If you aren’t feeling completely drained and pushed beyond your normal levels, then you haven’t worked at a high enough intensity.
 If that doesn’t scare you away, seek out a Tabata-fluent trainer in 2018.

-Year after year, new concepts come and go in the world of health and fitness.
-2018 will be no exception.
+Year after year, new concepts come and go in the world of health and fitness, and 2018 will be no exception.
 We’ll see new ideas on how to deal with pain, maintain a healthy weight and press on toward the goal of wellness for the body and mind.
 Let’s hope for an overwhelmingly healthy year for everyone.
 Happy 2018!

-If you want to trim down your body, get younger, increase your metabolism and energy, and heal your pain then check out the Best Foods That Rapidly Slim & Heal In 7 Days program.
+If you want to trim down your body, get younger, increase your metabolism and energy and heal your pain, then check out the Best Foods That Rapidly Slim & Heal in 7 Days program, here!

-Kae Etchegoin, DK Body International – https://www.dkbi-inc.com/
+Kae Etchegoin, DK Body International.
+Retrieved from https://www.dkbi-inc.com/

-Idea Health & Fitness Association – http://ideafit.com/fitness-library
+Idea Health & Fitness Association.
+Retrieved from http://ideafit.com/fitness-library